 Hibberd argues, in The Seaweed Collector of 1872, that even ‘if it does not happen to lead to something higher’, algology is firstly a ‘delightful recreation’ that is open to all those who at some time have visited the seaside where they will inevitably have ‘found some entertainment in the observation of seaweed’.
 For women, genera such as seaweeds and ferns were collectable objects from nature with properties that made them amenable to drying and pressing so that they could be conveniently preserved as specimens in presentation albums.
 Again there was a perceived difference between the private domestic accomplishment of the aesthetically arranged album and the more masculine project of the scientifically assembled herbarium.
 A guide published in 1867, A Handy-Book to the Collection and Preparation of Freshwater and Marine Algae, Diatoms, Desmids, Fungi, Lichens, Mosses and other of the Lower Cryptogamia, admonishes: ‘Fragments torn off from the main stem look very pretty, and do well enough to adorn a lady’s album, but, as a rule, are valueless to a botanist.’
 Also cryptogamous species such as the algae could be shared and admired by acquaintances without presenting the difficulties of propriety raised by the ‘immodestly’ sexualized distinctions apparent in flowering plants and zoological specimens, or offend ethical sensibilities that might be troubled by cutting up sentient animal life or poisoning lepidoptera.
 Women who undertook sustained study into zoophytes, such as Agnes Catlow and Anna Thynne, were therefore exceptional.
 In Theatres of Glass (2003) Rebecca Stott reclaims women’s history by attributing the invention of the indoor aquarium, with its self-contained ecosystem to Anna Thynne.
 Finding that her cook’s collection of pie dishes proved inadequate for keeping her specimens alive long enough to investigate their life cycles, Thynne’s invention of the aquarium furthered her significant scientific achievement in extending knowledge of the asexual reproduction of madrepores.
 Moreover, when popularized by prominent naturalists, particularly her friend Philip Henry Gosse, Thynne’s glass ‘theatres’ precipitated the ‘Aquarium mania’ of the 1840s and 1850s which expressed a nation-wide fervour for studying all marine life in its living state.

 For Gatty, however, as a ‘field’ rather than a ‘closet’ naturalist, the immediate physical benefit of seaweed collecting was as a form of gentle exercise for those who have ‘taken up the pursuit originally as a resource against weariness, or a light possible occupation during hours of sickness’, which was clearly her own experience, following sustained fatigue.
-Like Jean-Jacques Rousseau, who first inspired a romantic enthusiasm for botanizing among readers of Reveries of the Solitary Walker (1782), writers such as Anne Pratt enjoyed a restorative effect in sublimating present difficulties in pursuit of rare and beautiful plants.
+Like Jean-Jacques Rousseau, who first inspired a romantic enthusiasm for botanizing among the charmed readers of Reveries of the Solitary Walker (1782), writers such as Anne Pratt enjoyed a restorative effect in sublimating present difficulties in pursuit of rare and beautiful plants.
 She wrote in Chapters on the Common Things of the Sea-Side (1850):

 Dr. Cullen used to say that he had cured weak